microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-files.md

 ## Use filters in search queries

-You can use KQL in search terms of queries for SharePoint and OneDrive.
+You can use KQL in search terms of queries for OneDrive and SharePoint.
 For example:

 - `"query": "contoso filetype:docx OR filetype:doc"` scopes the query to Word documents.
 - `"query": "test path:\"https://contoso.sharepoint.com/sites/Team Site/Documents/Project\\""` scopes the query to a particular folder within a site.